When you buy through our links, we may earn a commission. Learn more.

 Now for the trickier part, the propane lines.

-If you’ve just noticed the oil dripping from the regulator or propane tank connection you may have caught it early and there won’t be too much oil in the RV propane lines.
+If you’ve just noticed the oil dripping from the regulator or propane tank connection, you may have caught it early and there won’t be too much oil in the RV propane lines.

-Then turn off the propane tank and let the stove continue to run until it has burned away all of the propane left in the line.
+Then turn off the propane tank and let the stove continue to run until it has burned away all the propane left in the line.

 See Also: Propane Tank Recertification: How & Where To Get Recertified